slatedocs/slate/source/index.html.md

 To verify that your API key is valid and that you have access to the desired organization, you can make a request to the `/account/Test` endpoint.

 To make any request to the SimplyPrint API, you will need to include your API key in the request header.
 You can do this by including the `X-API-KEY` header in your request.
-On the right side of this page, you can see an example of how to make a request to the `/account/Test` endpoint using cURL and Python.
+On the right side of this page, you can see an example of how to make a request to the `/account/Test` endpoint using cURL.

 If you are unable to successfully make a request to the `/account/Test` endpoint using the provided example, there may be a few possible issues: